Dr Katy Wright

 - British Sociological Association

-I am currently Programme Director of the MA in Social & Public Policy and co-convenor of the State Crime and Immorality undergraduate module.
+I am currently Programme Director of the MA in Social & Public Policy.
 I also teach on the Beyond the University module, and convene the Project Labs module for the Masters in Public Administration.
 I am one of two Deputy Directors of Student Education in the School of Sociology & Social Policy, and I am also Deputy Director of the Bauman Institute.
 With colleagues from Leeds and beyond, I am co-editor of the journal Sociological Research Online.

 Research groups and institutes